StOnEGiggity/Navigation-paperlist/README.md

 - Robot motion control from a visual memory, 2004
 - Vision-based 3-d trajectory tracking for unknown environments, 2006

+## Traditional uncertain categories
+- The vector field histogram and fast obstacle-avoidance for mobile robots, 1991
+- A neural network based architecture for vision-guided mobile robot navigation using non-metrical models of the environment, 1993

 ## Feature-matching based navigation
 - View-based maps, 2010
 - Fast, robust, continuous monocular egomotion computation, 2016
-- Scene signatures: Lo- calised and point-less features for localisation, 2014
+- Scene signatures: Localised and point-less features for localisation, 2014
 - Made to measure: Bespoke landmarks for 24-hour, all-weather localisation with a camera, 2016

 ## Deep vision navigation